openshift-eng/art-bot/container/README.md

 The following demonstrates usage for a user `lmeyer` with uid/gid 3668 (as assigned in ldap).

-* Configure art-bot's runtime settings by copying settings.yaml to `~/.config/art-bot/settings.yaml` and editing.
-You'll want to get the rest of the contents of that conf dir from our ocp4 deployment, bitwarden, etc - these are never to be committed in git.

 * To build, from the context of the top level of this repo:

    `$ podman build --build-arg USERNAME=lmeyer --build-arg USER_UID=3668 -f container/Dockerfile -t art-bot . && podman tag art-bot:latest art-bot:base`